Courses

 AS.004.221.
 Writing Methods.
 3 Credits.

-These courses invite undergraduate and graduate students to explore diverse writing contexts and develop rhetorical skills and strategies within them.
-Undergraduate offerings have included “Research in Medical Humanities,” “Research with the Zombie Apocalypse,” “Rhetorics of Professionalism,” and “Science in Situ.”
-Our graduate offerings have included “Writing for the PhD” and “Writing to Publish in the Humanities and Social Sciences.”
-Topics vary.
-Please see the specific semester and section for current offerings.
-Please see "Special Notes" under each section.
-Please refer to the section level information for applicable Foundational Abilities when registering.
+These courses invite students to explore diverse writing contexts and develop rhetorical skills and strategies within them.
+Topics vary; please see the specific semester for current offerings.
+Please see "Special Notes" under each section and refer to the section-level information for applicable Foundational Abilities.

 Distribution Area: Humanities